fstrube/frak/README.md

        diff          Show differences between local and remote files pull          Download the remote file(s)
-       push          Deploy website via the method specified in the config
+       push          Deploy website via the method specified in the config --help        Display this help message
+       --version     Display the current version of frak

      Options
        env           load the specified environment into the config